 - Gavi will inform the country that it has entered the graduation process and spell out in detail what this entails.

-- Subject to availability of funding, Gavi will honour all existing Board-approved multi-year commitments to countries in the graduation process for the duration of current multi-year plans and at a minimum up to 2015 for New Vaccine Support.
+- Subject to availability of funding, Gavi will honour all existing Board-approved multi-year commitments to countries in the graduation process for the duration of current multi-year plans.

 - If subsequent to graduation a country's GNI per capita falls below the eligibility threshold, the country would regain its Gavi-eligible status.